+The apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules.
 The EPA must be completed within an EPA period lasting typically three months, after the EPA gateway.

 The EPA consists of two discrete assessment methods.